Skip to main content

 Selected Publications:

-Below are a select list of recent papers on a few of my primary research topics.
+Below are a select list of recent papers from our lab group in 2024.

 You can find a full list of my papers, all of which, can be download for free on my personal webpage (link below).